7-Day South Beach Diet Phase 1 Meal Plan: Quick Weight Loss

 • Sliced Cucumber with Tzatziki Sauce

-Grilled Bison Steak
+Grilled Steak with Roasted Asparagus

-Day 7:
+Day 7

 • Smoked Salmon and Cream Cheese Roll-Ups: Spread cream cheese on smoked salmon slices, roll them up, and enjoy a delicious and protein-rich breakfast.